About

 Bio

-Stephanie was born in Colorado, and at a young age her mom moved her and her siblings to Texas, where she grew up.
-For college, she attended the arts program at New York State College of Ceramics at Alfred University, Alfred, NY.
-Stephanie then lived in Colorado and California, before finding her home in Montana.
+Stephanie was born in Colorado, and at a young age, her mom moved her and her siblings to Texas, where she grew up.
+For college, she attended the arts program at New York State College of Ceramics and the business program at Alfred University, Alfred, NY.
+Afterward, she lived in Colorado and California before settling in Montana.

 Artist Statement

-My work is either unexpectedly colorful and ornate or elegantly simple and bare.
-This duality creates a dialogue of opposites that I often feel within myself and see in the world around me.
-Both bodies of work are unified by form and function.
-The rim, handle, foot and body of a pot hold specific considerations as points of contact to the user, while the surface extends an entry point of shared imagination, either whimsical or as a blank canvas.
+My work is either unexpectedly colorful and ornate or elegantly simple and bare, yet both styles are unified by form and function.
+The rim, handle, foot, and body of a pot hold specific considerations as points of contact to the user.